sait-wbdv/course-outlines/cpnt201/README.md

 # CPNT 201: Web Design Tools and Techniques
 [PDF Source](CPNT_201.pdf)
+## Course Description
+This course will introduce standard web editing, image and photo editing programs, as well as drawing tools used in website creation.
+Topics such as image correction, optimization of files, image resolution and special effects will be covered.
+Typical uses for the software include the creation of original artwork and logos and graphics.
+Topics such as the creation of shapes, patterns, and the use of colors will be covered.

+## Time Guidelines
+The standard instructional time for this course is 48 hours.

+## Course Assessment

+## Course Learning Outcomes
-## 1. Use version control to manage the code of a project.
+### 1. Use version control to manage the code of a project.
 - Define and understand:
     - software project;
     - version control;